 Tokoriki Island Resort comprises just 34 thatched, air-conditioned, seafront bures, on a private island on the Mamanucas, facing west for the sunset, and offering privacy and exclusivity.

-The resort is within easy reach of the airport, but in a world of its own, with Fijian artefacts and traditional fabrics setting a quiet, restful tone.
+The resort is within easy reach of the airport, but in a world of its own, with Fijian artifacts and traditional fabrics setting a quiet, restful tone.
 With its clear waters sheltered by an offshore reef, this resort appeals to romantics, divers, and people looking for a quiet, picturesque and luxurious island retreat.

 All rooms are furnished in a fusion of contemporary island style and Fijian design.
 The free-standing bures feature air-conditioning, king size beds and double foldout doors, delivering an exclusive beach view from the bure and hammock.